 Accurate Measurements

 To ensure accurate results in any experiment involving MgO, precise measurements are essential.
-Always use a calibrated balance to weigh MgO and other reagents.
+But always use a calibrated balance to weigh MgO and other reagents.
 When preparing solutions of MgO, use volumetric glassware to ensure accurate concentrations.

 - Use a high-precision balance that is calibrated regularly.
 Even slight errors in weighing can propagate through calculations and lead to significant inaccuracies.